nbarhamvc/scriptarchive/README.md

 # Introduction

+This is a collection of scripts and pipeline configuration files serving as example for submitting automated Veracode scans in different CI tools.

+# Good to know

-This is a collection of scripts and pipeline configuration files for use in different CI tools, for conducting automated Veracode security scanning.
-Veracode makes use of API credentials and secure tokens to authenticate and submit scans.
+- Veracode makes use of API credentials and secure tokens to authenticate with the platform and submit scans.
+There are two types of user - Human and API service accounts.
+API Service Account IDs and Keys should be used in pipelines.
+[Further info is available here](https://docs.veracode.com/r/c_about_veracode_accounts).

-# General information -

 - Our [Document Center landing page](https://docs.veracode.com/) – authoritative resource for viewing step-by-step instructions & coverage for scan type